wrteamjanki/chatbot_code/README.md

 - For memory issues, reduce `chunk_size` in `vectorized_documents.py`.

 ## License
-This project is open-source.
-You are free to modify and use it as needed.
+This project is not open-source.